-Now I started exploring the just opposite – big, corporate environment with its equally big portfolio of applications and services.
+Now I started exploring the just opposite – a big, corporate environment with its equally big portfolio of applications and services.
 And my expanded perspective scaled for global solutions.

-I was always more interested in solving problems, turning stakeholders’ vision into a working thing, a final product or feature.
+I was always more interested in solving problems, turning stakeholders’ vision into a working thing, a final product or a feature.
 More than a new version of a language / framework / plugin / etc., with their peculiar implementation quirks.

-To get projects done and running I went through business analysis, requirements gathering, project planning and estimation, server’s environment preparation, UX design, coding, licencing, testing, documenting, end users’ training, and much more.
+To get projects done and running I went through business analysis, requirements gathering, project planning and estimation, server’s environment preparation, UX design, coding, licencing, testing, documenting, end-users’ training, and much more.
 Imagine typical “I want some shiny app to manage orders inside my company, not sure about the details… but I want it.
 Engage!” and the clock starts to tick.

 From a technology perspective, my stack revolves mainly around Microsoft: SQL Server, C#, .NET and everything needed to make desktop apps, web apps and web services.

 My professional profile is available at LinkedIn